nuejs/www/docs2/reference/configuration-options.md

 ### page_router
 Settinng this to `true` enables [client-side-navigation] for making the successive page loads feel instant.

+### preload_image
+This settings tells the browser about critical resources that you want to load as soon as possible, before they are discovered in HTML.
+For example: `preload_image: my-hero.png`

 ### port
 The port number of the development server.
 Default is 8080